Libo1023/ECE899-Independent-Study/README.md

 Efficient Classification of Whole Slide Images with Self-Attention Layers
 models.py contains all optimizable modules/components of the two-level zoom-in network.
 utilities.py contains all customized helper functions for data preprocessing and network optimization/evaluation.
-train.py contains detailed implementations of the two-level zoom-in network training and validation.
+train.py contains detailed implementations of how to optimize and evaluate the two-level zoom-in network.
 main.ipynb instantiates and calls all the above components to conduct network training and validation on the GPU.